informatics-isi-edu/iobox-win32/README.md

    - **log**: the service log file.
    - **loglevel**: the log level.
 Valid values are: `error, warning, info and debug`.
    - **timeout**: the waiting time in minutes before a retry process will occur.
+   - **scan_interval**: the waiting time in minutes before a rescanning of the input directory occurs in case no file change event was triggerred.
    - **mail**: the mail configuration for sending status notifications.
 It defines the following:
        - **server**: the mail server used for sending notifications.
        - **sender**: the sender of the mails.